fernandaib/EDA-Project-01/README.md

 # 01- Exploratory Data Analysis
-Analysis of *number of deaths* as consequence of heart failure classified by sex
+Exploratory Data Analysis about *number of deaths* as consequence of heart failure classified by sex